The Chefs: Skat

 In early 1982, the band changed their name to Skat, a name which proved unpopular.
 McCallum told Everett True, 'Not my idea to change the name.
 Even my Dad said it was silly commercial suicide.
 As Skat, the band played a final John Peel session, broadcast on 10 March 1982.
 These last recordings were darker in tone.
 McCallum's "Sad Boy Style" was a song about deception in a love triangle.
 "Love, It Is Just a Word", the last song that McCallum and Evans wrote together, was about the end of a relationship and disillusion with love.
 Skat also released a single, a cover version of "Femme Fatale" by The Velvet Underground.

 Greenwood was the first to leave the band in 1982, eventually joining John Hegley as one of the Popticians.
 With Bron Buick as drummer, Skat "limped through a final few more gigs before calling it a day".
 Evans went on to form the cowpunk band, Yip Yip Coyote, writing pop songs influenced by club beats and spaghetti western music.
 Like Evans, McCallum also wore western clothes, but her new band, Helen and the Horns, was closer to jazz and country music.
 James McCallum left the music business to retrain as a lawyer.

-The impact of the Chefs
+Legacy

 Although they never found commercial success, the Chefs had a lasting impact on those who heard them.
 Martin Stephenson of the Daintees has said, 'We were very influenced by The Chefs.
 To me [McCallum] is a national treasure.'

 In 2012, Damaged Goods released Records and Tea, a compilation of the band's Attrix recordings and Richard Skinner and John Peel sessions.
 Reviewing the collection for the eMusic website, Andrew Gibson concluded, "The Chefs' lively mixture of fun and social acuity might easily leave them forever chained to their age, were it not for the sheer quality of their tunes....Like the Smiths and countless ensuing indie-pop heroes...The Chefs turned forlorn emotions and humdrum surroundings into triumphant music."